Kurento/kurento/source/user/troubleshooting.rst

   - ``TreeBin not found!
 Transcoding required for (audio|video)``
   - ``TRANSCODING ACTIVE for (audio|video)``

-The *output caps* and *input caps* mentioned in the first messages can help understand what codec settings are being received by Kurento ("*current caps*") and what is being expected at the other side ("*downstream caps*").
-Don't let the  "*output*" and "*input*" terminology here confuse you: these words refer to the *output of the receiver module*, thus it refers to the inbound stream from the point of view of the whole Kurento Media Server; and the *input of the sender module*, referring in this case to the outbound stream from KMS.
+These messages can help understand what codec settings are being received by Kurento ("*Upstream provided caps*") and what is being expected at the other side by the stream receiver ("*Downstream wanted caps*").